 Extractor Use Policy

 Cost.
-The cost for rental is $15 per 4-day session (pickup on day 1, use on day 2 and if need be on day 3, return on day 4 or earlier) for the powered extractor and $5 for the manual extractor (for three days).
+For the powered extractor, the cost for rental is $15 per 4-day session (pickup on day 1, use on day 2 and if need be on day 3, return on day 4 or earlier.)
+For the manual extractor, the rental fee is $5 (for three days).
 Payment should be made by check payable to FCBA.
 Alternatively, you can pay via PayPal.
 See below for payment details.

 2. Uncapping tub with wooden cross piece with frame pivot nail.
-Example #1.
-Example #2.
+Tub #1 or Tub #2.

 3. Serrated manual uncapping knife